Jasper Gold successful in defending legally novel false imprisonment claim by prisoner recalled from release on licence - Jan 2026

 Jasper was a panel speaker at the Data Protection Forum’s December 2022 conference on children and data protection, where he spoke on age verification law and the Online Safety Bill (now the Online Safety Act 2023).

-As a judicial assistant in the administrative court in 2024-5, Jasper assisted with legal research and drafting in a number of matters related to data protection and information law, including:
+As a judicial assistant in the High Court in 2024-5, Jasper assisted with legal research and drafting in a number of matters related to data protection and information law, including:

-- Wei & Ors v Long & Ors [2025] EWHC 912 (KB), a wide ranging claim including allegations of harassment, malicious falsehood, defamation and data protection breaches.
+- Wei & Ors v Long & Ors [2025] EWHC 912 (KB), a wide ranging claim including allegations of harassment, malicious falsehood, defamation and data protection breaches, cited in the White Book for the proper approach to assessing damages after default judgment.

 Selected Cases